celsiusnarhwal/tailnet-link/README.md

 | `tailnet-lock`          | Set this to true if you're using [tailnet lock](https://tailscale.com/kb/1226/tailnet-lock).                                                                                                                               | No                                                                 | `false`     |

 >[!WARNING]
-> If you're using [tailnet lock](https://tailscale.com/kb/1226/tailnet-lock), `authkey` must be a [pre-signed](https://tailscale.com/kb/1226/tailnet-lock?q=pre+signed#add-a-node-using-a-pre-signed-auth-key).
-It cannot be an OAuth client secret.
+> If you're using [tailnet lock](https://tailscale.com/kb/1226/tailnet-lock), `authkey` must be a [pre-signed](https://tailscale.com/kb/1226/tailnet-lock?q=pre+signed#add-a-node-using-a-pre-signed-auth-key) auth key It cannot be an OAuth client secret.

 ### Example